jellyfin/jellyfin/README.md

 2. Execute the build output.
 On Linux, Mac, etc. use `./jellyfin` and on Windows use `jellyfin.exe`.

+#### Accessing the Hosted Web Client

+If the Server is configured to host the Web Client, and the Server is running, the Web Client can be accessed at `http://localhost:8096` by default.

+API documentation can be viewed at `http://localhost:8096/api-docs/swagger/index.html`

 ### Running from GH-Codespaces

 As Jellyfin will run on a container on a github hosted server, JF needs to handle some things differently.